webplatform/docs-wpd/Architecture/index.md

 {{Note | '''''IMPORTANT''''': Content below this box is old.
 Please refer to [[WPD:Content/Topic_Hierarchy]] and [[WPD:Getting_Started]] for the latest best practices.
 }}

 {{Ask_us}}

 * [[WPD:Architecture/Topics|Topics]]

 ==Site Structure==
-The root of the wiki is <code>/docs</code>.
+The root of the wiki is <code>docs.webplatform.org/wiki/</code>.
 This is the wiki where all documentation will exist, and it is collaborative.

 The structure of the wiki is broken down into technology, characteristic, and article name.
-For example, the URL for the <code>href</code> attribute in HTML is <code>[[HTML/Attributes/href|http://webplatform.org/docs/html/attributes/href]]</code>.
+For example, the URL for the <code>href</code> attribute in HTML is <code>[[html/attributes/href]]</code>.

 Article names are case-sensitive (e.g. <code>getAttribute</code>). but the proposal is to use lowercase names for the hierarchy (e.g. ''html'' instead of ''HTML'').
-Alternately, we could use uppercase page titles, such as <code>[[HTML/Attributes/href|http://webplatform.org/docs/HTML/Attributes/href]]</code>, but this seems error-prone.

 ===Proposed Site Structure===